Amarjit-ph/software-engineering/README.md

 # Software Engineering

-This repository is the documentation of my journey,
+This repository is my personal documentation of my journey of learning, best practices and conventions

 Started from a small town called Imphal in the North-Eastern part of India, Where getting a public job is the only goal & safest way to live a life,